TGlock/G9/README.md

       - (etc)

   Notes:

-  - app and g9 are sibling directories.
+  - /myapp and /g9 are sibling directories.
-  - main.js is Nodejs startup file.
+  - /myapp/main.js is node startup file.
   - app.js imports ( directly or indirectly ) other modules required for the application.
     - Ex. app.js imports ( directly or indirectly ) modules with api endpoints.
   - app.js assigns exported route handlers to g9 router